Holmes High School Freshmen Orientation is

 In order to maintain an environment that provides for the care, welfare, safety, and security of all members of the school community, and to reduce distractions in the classroom, students will be required to follow certain guidelines for clothing.
 Certain items will be prohibited because of safety concerns or because they distract from the educational process.
 The administration reserves the right to determine whether or not a garment is appropriate for school.

-Must not be provocative, distractive, or translucent and shirts must cover stomach, back, cleavage and must be at least three inches from the neck to the shoulders.
+· Must cover at least three inches from the neck to the shoulders.

-Hooded pullover sweatshirts are permitted, but the hood must be down at all times.
+· Hooded sweatshirts are permitted, but the hood must be down at all times.

-Hats, bandanas, doo-rags/skull caps, beanies/winter sock hats, headbands, or other “full head-coverings”are not to be worn in the building and must be kept in lockers during the school day.
-If student is found to be in violation, the head covering will be confiscated and returned to the student at the end of the week. .
+· Hats, Tams, doo-rags, beanies/winter sock hats or other full head coverings are not to be worn in the building.
+If a student is found to be in violation, the head covering may be confiscated and returned to the student at the end of the week.

 For the care, welfare, safety and security of all students, we ask that students adhere to and staff members enforce the following expectations: